-We use a combination of 3D Dimensions PSHE Planning as the main body for our teaching (Nursery through to Year 6.)
-Go-Givers and Christopher Winter Project for Drug/Alcohol and Sex and Relationship Education enhances our curriculum.
+We use a combination of My Happy Minds PSHE Planning as the main body for our teaching (Nursery through to Year 6.)
+It is an NHS-backed curriculum in primary schools, secondary schools, and nurseries and is focused on building resilience, self-esteem, and happiness in children. across the UK.

+We also use the Christopher Winter Project for Drug/Alcohol and Sex and Relationship Education enhances our curriculum.

 P4C and British Values are incorporated in all subjects and not just PSHE.

 Through the key stages there is progression and development so that skills are embedded and built upon over key stages.

 Knowledge and understanding of the world is taught in our Early years and this gives a basic understanding of PSHE ready to lead into year 1.